Matrix De Rham complex and quantum A-infinity algebras

 Here is the short description of sections of the paper.
-In the first two sections I consider the odd symplectic affine space $gl(N|N)\otimes \Pi V$ and identify the noncommutative Batalin-Vilkovisky differential on $ Symm(\oplus _{j=0}^{\infty }(V^{\otimes j})^{\mathbb{Z}/j\mathbb{Z}})$ from \cite{B1} with $gl(N|N)-$invariant BV-differential on this affine space.
-In the next section I prove this result in the even scalar product case, corresponding to the noncommutative BV-differential on the exterior product of cyclic chains $Symm(\oplus _{j=0}^{\infty }\Pi ((\Pi V)^{\otimes j})^{ \mathbb{Z}/j\mathbb{Z}})$ and the $q(N)-$invariant BV-differential on the odd symplectic affine space $q(N)\otimes \Pi V$.
-By standard odd Fourier transform the BV-differentials on affine matrix spaces are identified with de Rham diferentials on other affine matrix spaces.
-I also prove a kind of Morita equivalence, allowing one starting from solutions to the noncommutative BV equation corresponding to space $V$ to construct solutions in the space $V\otimes gl(k|l)$ and on $V\otimes q(N)$.
-In the next section I write down the hamiltonians for the supergroups actions which when added with the BV-differentials compute the equivariant cohomology.
-Last section is devoted to noncommutative \emph{super}-equivariant AKSZ-type symplectic $ \sigma -$model interpretation of the lagrangians from \cite{B2}.
-It is important to stress that it is precisely the invariance with respect to the \emph{supergroups} $GQ(N)$ and $GL(N|N)$ that plays the essentual role in this interpretation.
+In the first two sections the $gl(N|N)-$invariant geometry of the odd symplectic affine space $gl(N|N)\otimes \Pi V$ is studied and the noncommutative Batalin-Vilkovisky differential on $Symm(\oplus _{j=0}^{\infty }(V^{\otimes j})^{\mathbb{Z}/j \mathbb{Z}})$ from \cite{B1} is identified with $gl(N|N)-$invariant BV-differential on this affine space.
+In the next section I prove analogous result in the even scalar product case, corresponding to the noncommutative BV-differential on the \emph{exterior} product of cyclic chains $Symm(\oplus _{j=0}^{\infty }\Pi ((\Pi V)^{\otimes j})^{\mathbb{Z}/j\mathbb{Z}})$ and the $q(N)-$invariant BV-differential on the odd symplectic affine space $ q(N)\otimes \Pi V$.
+The main technical result used here is the analogue of the invariant theory for the algebra $q(N)$ from \cite{S}.
+By the standard odd Fourier transform the BV-differentials on affine matrix spaces are identified with de Rham differentials on the similar affine matrix spaces.
+This implies the triviality of the cohomology of the noncommutative Batalin-Vilkovisky differentials on $Symm(\oplus _{j=0}^{\infty }(V^{\otimes j})^{\mathbb{Z}/j\mathbb{Z}})$ and $Symm(\oplus _{j=0}^{\infty }\Pi ((\Pi V)^{\otimes j})^{\mathbb{Z}/j\mathbb{Z}})$.
+I also prove a kind of Morita equivalence, which, given solutions to the noncommutative BV equation corresponding to a space $V$ , allows one to construct solutions corresponding to the spaces $V\otimes gl(k|l)$ and $V\otimes q(N)$.
+In the section \ref{secEqDif} the hamiltonians for the adjoint actions of super Lie algebras $q(N)$ and $gl(N|N)$ are written and it is shown that their sum with BV-differential corresponds under the odd Fourier transform, to the equivariant cohomology differential.
+The section \ref{secNCaksz} is devoted to noncommutative \emph{super}-equivariant AKSZ-type symplectic $\sigma -$ model interpretation of the Lagrangians from \cite{B2}.
+It is the invariance with respect to the \emph{supergroups} $GQ(N)$ and $GL(N|N)$ that plays the essentual role in this interpretation.